wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

 !!!
 Warning
     In a non-production environment (with the self signed certificate), you have to add the certificate of the micro integrator instance to the browser as a trusted source.
 For example, direct the browser to `https://localhost:9164/management` and add the site as trusted.
 This step will not be required with a custom production certificate.

+!!!
+Warning
+    We have identified issues with Microsoft Edge browser where it prompts trusting the management URL (with the self-signed certificate) in a loop.
+Please try trusting the management URL in the same tab if you face this issue.
+If the issue still persists, please consider switching the browser.

 ## Installing the Dashboard

 To download the dashboard, go to [**WSO2 Micro Integrator** website](https://wso2.com/integration/micro-integrator/#) -> **Download** -> **Other Resources**, and click **Monitoring Dashboard**.